pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 Extended limits  and failsafe supported

+**RX_Num is used to give a number a given RX.
+You must use a different RX_Num per RX.
+A maximum of 64 HoTT RXs are supported.**

 **Failsafe MUST be configured once with the desired channel values (hold or position) while the RX is up (wait 10+sec for the RX to learn the config) and then failsafe MUST be set to RX/Receiver otherwise the servos will jitter!!!**

 The RX features configuration are done using the OpenTX script "Graupner HoTT.lua" .